Beautiful Blooms in the Mitten

 Become A Grower Member

 Membership to The Michigan Flower Growers' Cooperative is open to experienced growers in Michigan and Northern Ohio.
 We are a growers-only cooperative and market--all products sold through the cooperative must be grown on the members' own farms and gardens.
-New growers are allowed to sell through the cooperative for a single season trial period.
-Prospective members may sell through the cooperative for two consecutive weeks of their choosing during the market season before deciding if they will join.